 2.1.2 Goal of a Bridge Project

-2.1.2.1 The goal of any bridge project undertaken in accordance with this Bridge Manual shall be as follows:
+2.1.2.1 DEFINITIONS:

+Design Life refers to the time span over which the AASHTO has statistically calibrated the load and resistance factors

+Service Life is the time span over which the bridge retains its useful economic life.
+A service life of this length relies not just on design, but also on the use of good materials and detailing.
+A service life of 100 years is achievable, as the Massachusetts bridge inventory currently has a population of hundred-year-old bridges that are still carrying traffic and are in satisfactory condition.

+Deficiency is defined as a defect requiring corrective action.

 2.1.2.2 NEW BRIDGE OR BRIDGE REPLACEMENT: to provide a bridge structure that has been designed in accordance with the latest applicable AASHTO and MassDOT Bridge Manual requirements for design and load carrying capacity and which can reasonably be expected to achieve a minimum service life of 100 years.

 2.1.2.3 BRIDGE REHABILITATION: ideally to provide a bridge structure where all existing structural deficiencies have been repaired, which has been brought up to the latest applicable AASHTO and MassDOT Bridge Manual requirements for design and load carrying capacity and which can reasonably be expected to have its service life extended for a minimum of 100 years after the conclusion of construction.
-However, fully meeting the design requirements may not be practical or cost effective, therefore the bridge components should be using the methodology described in Paragraph 2.4.2.8 of Part I of this Bridge Manual.

-A “deficiency” is defined as a defect requiring corrective action.
-Under some circumstances, the goal for a rehabilitated bridge may not be fully achieved due to significant project constraints, such as historic considerations.
-In these situations, MassDOT will work with the Designer to arrive at realistic project specific goals.
+However, under some circumstances, the goal for a rehabilitated bridge may not be fully achieved due to significant project constraints, such as economics and historic considerations.
+In these situations, bridge components should be evaluated using the methodology described in Paragraph 2.4.2.8 of Part I of this Bridge Manual and MassDOT will work with the Designer to arrive at realistic project specific goals.

-While “design life” refers to the time span over which the AASHTO has statistically calibrated the load and resistance factors, service life is the time span over which the bridge retains its useful economic life.
-A service life of this length relies not just on design, but also on the use of good materials and detailing.
-A service life of 100 years is achievable, as the Massachusetts bridge inventory currently has a population of hundred-year-old bridges that are still carrying traffic and are in satisfactory condition.

 2.1.2.2 2.1.2.4 SUPERSTRUCTURE REPLACEMENT: this type of project is a cross between a Bridge Replacement and a Bridge Rehabilitation, since the superstructure is replaced in its entirety while most or all the substructure units are retained and rehabilitated.
-As a result, the new components should meet the goals of a Bridge Replacement project while the retained and rehabilitated components should meet the goals of a Bridge Rehabilitation project.2.1.2.5
+As a result, the new components should meet the goals of a Bridge Replacement project while the retained and rehabilitated components should meet the goals of a Bridge Rehabilitation project.
+However, significant widening of the superstructure would typically require replacement and/or major modifications to the substructure, which is beyond the scope of a superstructure replacement.

+2.1.2.5 DECK REPLACEMENT: this type of bridge preservation project is not required to bring the entire bridge up to the latest applicable AASHTO and MassDOT requirements for design and load carrying capacity.
+A deck replacement project affords the Designer the ability to potentially improve the load carrying capacity of the bridge (if needed) and to upgrade the deck and railing/barrier to current standards.
+However, significant widening of the superstructure would typically require replacement and/or major modifications to the substructure, which is beyond the scope of a deck replacement.

-2.1.2.3 2.1.2.6 Other Bridge Preservation Projects.
-Deck Replacement, Bridge Superstructure Repair, Bridge Substructure Repair, Joint Replacement, Painting, and other Bridger Preservation or Repair Projects are primarily maintenance projects and are not required to bring the entire bridge up to the latest applicable AASHTO and MassDOT Bridge Manual requirements for design and load carrying capacity.
-However, a Deck Replacement Project, because the entire deck is being replaced, affords the Designer the ability to potentially improve the load carrying capacity of the bridge (if needed) and to upgrade the railing/barrier to current standards.
+2.1.2.3 2.1.2.6 Other Bridge Preservation Projects: Bridge Superstructure Repair, Bridge Substructure Repair, Joint Replacement, Painting, and other Bridge Preservation or Repair Projects are primarily maintenance projects and are not required to bring the entire bridge up to the latest applicable AASHTO and MassDOT requirements for design and load carrying capacity.

 Hydrology